 |Proven, rugged technology||More expensive than two-wheel drive models|

 Full-time four-wheel drive systems typically don’t come with a two-wheel drive (2WD, or 4×2) mode, so the system is active all the time.
 It sends power to the four wheels at the same times with limited-slip capabilities.
-This system is becoming more obsolete as technology and the part-time system makes more sense for most consumers these days.
+This system is becoming more obsolete because a part-time system makes more sense for most consumers.
 Most drivers don’t need four-wheel drive all the time.

 Older trucks, such as 1990s Toyota Land Cruisers, have full-time systems.
 They come with an additional center differential to enable limited slip for better drivability on the road, and the system handles power distribution on its own.

 Think of all-wheel drive as similar to the part-time four-wheel-drive system, except for cars and some crossovers.

 All-wheel drive is often associated with road-going vehicles, such as sedans, wagons, crossovers, and even some larger SUVs.
 Crossovers like the Honda CR-V, Toyota RAV4, and Mazda CX-3 tend to fall under the “car” category while SUVs like the Chevrolet Tahoe and Toyota 4Runner fall under the “truck” category.
 If you’re confused, we’ve got a guide on how to better understand the differences between crossovers and SUVs.

 All-wheel drive is becoming increasingly common in performance applications, too.
 The Mercedes-AMG E63 is a perfect example.
 It is now sold only in AWD in the United States because its 600-plus-horsepower output can overwhelm the rear wheels if they try transferring it to the pavement on their own.
 Even when we aren’t talking about tire-scorching performance cars, splitting power evenly means added stability in all types of weather.

 All-wheel drive does have some clear advantages over 4WD.

-AWD isn’t quite as robust as 4WD and it can’t match the acute power delivery necessary for low-speed off-roading like rock crawling.
-The maintenance and complexity of these systems can also get extraordinarily expensive, but ensuring it functions as intended is crucial to your safety.
+AWD isn’t quite as robust as 4WD, and it can’t match the acute power delivery necessary for low-speed off-roading like rock crawling.
+The maintenance and complexity of these systems can also get extraordinarily expensive, but ensuring they function as intended is crucial to your safety.